bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *The wind leads us to Hupperdook*"

-They had been playing on violins, lute, accordion, flute, and an odd box to keep the beat.
+They had been playing on violins, lute, accordion, flute, and an odd box which had set the beat.
 And they had all been singing as the song went on.
 The mood was at its peak that night in the tavern, no doubt about it.